RetroDECK/ES-DE/CONTRIBUTING.md

 * Complete overhaul of the grid view style
 * A nice and useful grid view implementation in rbsimple-DE
 * Better shader support (more adaptive to screen resolution, higher performance, cleaner code)
-* Improve text and font functions, e.g. faster and cleaner line wrapping code
+* Improve text and font functions, e.g. faster and cleaner line wrapping
 * Flatpak and Snap support on Linux

 #### v1.4